Home Compare KNEBV.HE vs SCHP.SW

 KONE Oyj vs Schindler Holding: Which Stock Looks Stronger in 2026?

-KONE Oyj leads structurally, with profitability as the clearest single gap between the two profiles.
-Schindler still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+KONE Oyj holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Schindler still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON